The Steppes (band): History

-In late 1982 singer-songwriter brothers John and David Fallon got together with Eddie Gryzb and recorded (and self-released 200 copies of) a five-track 7" EP under the moniker 'The Blue Macs.'
+In late 1982 singer-songwriter brothers John and David Fallon got together with Eddie Gryzb and recorded (and self-released 200 copies of) a five-track 7-inch EP under the moniker 'The Blue Macs.'
 They mailed the bulk of the pressed EPs to record labels and magazines, and were quickly featured in Melody Maker in March 1983 with a positive review of said EP, noting their evident influences: ..."think of Weller, think of Dylan, Think of Lennon..."

 In 1983 the band expanded the lineup to four members (adding guitarist Tim Gilman and replacing drummer Eddie Gryzb with Dante), changed its name to The Steppes, and demoed songs that would be released as a self-titled debut album on Mystic Records in 1984.
 The record found its way onto college radio in the US and imported copies spread throughout Europe.

 The next few years saw The Steppes playing several shows in southern California, as well as demoing many songs with their new drummer Jim Bailey.
 The band then signed to Greg Shaw's Voxx label who would put out several of the band's records, starting with 1986s 'Drop of The Creature,' recorded in west LA.
 The album received critical acclaim and includes fan favorites such as "A Play on Wordsworth" and "Holding Up Well."

 The band began to be occasionally miscategorized as being part of the Paisley Underground neo-psychedelic revival, apparently because during this period they sometimes performed with some of those L.A.-based bands.